sudo-panda/bm-stdin/READMe.md

 ## Compiler and Device Specs

+The specifications of the device on which these results were obtained are given below:

 | Component | Specification              |
 |-----------|----------------------------|
 | Compiler  | GNU 7.5.0                  |
 | Processor | Intel(R) Core(TM) i5-9300H |
 | RAM       | 8 GB                       |

+The data used to generate the benchmark is given in the resource directory.